scalacenter/sprees/README.md

 make a difference in the open-source world.

-There is only one requirement to submit a project -- you need to be present for the duration of the Scala Center spree to assist contributors.
-Your physical presence is important to help and motivate them!
+There is only one requirement to submit a project -- you need to be present for the duration of the Scala Center spree.
+Your physical presence is important to assist and motivate contributors.

 If you are a maintainer of an open-source Scala project, open a PR to add your project to the list!